i-aldarmaki/ibrahim.github.io/README.md

 ***
 ### News:
 - [Sep.
-2024] First-Author Submission of "RelUNet: Relative Channel Fusion U-Net for Multichannel Speech Enhancement" to ICASSP 2025.
+2024] First-Author Submission of "RelUNet: Relative Channel Fusion U-Net for Multichannel Speech Enhancement" avialable on ArXiv.
 - [Sep.
 2024] Selected for Al Nokhba Program and Joined Khalifa University as a Researcher.
 - [Apr.
 2024] Started my national service.
 - [Dec.
 2023] Joined Mohammed Bin Zayed University of Artificial Intelligence (MBZUAI) as a Researcher.